 This propellant has a big advantage over the sucrose-based propellant with regard to casting, and has certain advantages over dextrose-based propellant, as well.
 The temperature of the melted mixture is significantly lower than sucrose-based, which results in an improved safety margin with regard to overheating.
 Lower casting temperature also leads to the significant advantage of less rapid freeze-up of the melted mixture, which results in a better cast product with fewer voids or air bubbles.
 Since sorbitol-based propellant does not caramelize, the pot life is not limited.
 This make it very suitable for casting large propellant grains.
 The largest KNSB grain that I am aware of had a mass of a 40 kg.
 (88 lbs.), although it was cast as four separate segments.
 The motor was developed by the Norwegian group NEAR and has been successfully static test fired a number of times, and subsequently flown in a rocket vehicle.

 The mechanical properties of cast sorbitol-based propellant appear to be similar to sucrose-based and dextrose-based propellants (detail mechanical tests on the latter two propellants have not yet been conducted), that is, rigid and brittle.
 The tensile strength, however, is appreciable.
-As such, the structural integrity of a grain made from this material is substantial, and if reasonable care is taken in the design and support of the grain in the motor chamber, very large grains are likely feasible and capable of withstanding the high acceleration loads imparted by flight.
+As such, the structural integrity of a grain made from this material is substantial, and if reasonable care is taken in the design and support of the grain in the motor chamber, large grains may be feasible and capable of withstanding the high acceleration loads imparted by flight.